 New apps now allow you to use emojis, which add a personal touch!

 Missed Call Texting

-Small businesses miss up to 62% of their phone calls.
-Even if you have the best voicemail system in the world, you can’t count on everyone to leave a message, especially if it’s a new potential client looking for a service provider.
+Small businesses miss almost 50% of their phone calls.¹ Even if you have the best voicemail system in the world, you can’t count on everyone to leave a message, especially if it’s a new potential client looking for a service provider.

 Missed call texting allows you to send an immediate, automated response to any caller.
 You can give the person more information about your business, tell them when they can expect a return call, or give them an alternate way to reach you.
 Now, you can turn those missed calls into opportunities.

 A VoIP mobile app puts your entire business in the palm of your hand.
 Not only does it give you a backup plan in case your Internet fails, but it also provides you with the flexibility to manage your business from any smartphone or tablet.

 These mobile apps will include your entire client database and their history.
 You’ll see their birthday, insurance provider (if applicable), their payment history, and any data that’s a part of their record.

 From the app, you can also call, text, email them, or listen to any of their voice messages.
 You can also view company and personal calendars and schedule meetings and appointments directly from the app.